Parent’s Handbook to Skibidi Toilet: Exploring Meaning and Impact

 Toilet humor is normal for preschool-aged children.
 Therefore, using a toilet as the basis for a character isn’t something I criticize.
 What concerns me more is the head with an unnatural smile and distorted facial features.
 Such depictions—something otherworldly and eerie—elicit feelings of aversion.
 These images are frightening and memorable because they tap into a primal instinct: “Something is wrong with this person, I need to be cautious and stay away.”

 The vast number of jump scares, violence, and gruesome deaths (explosions, decapitations, dismemberments) is not appropriate for children and can provoke strong emotions and distress in sensitive individuals.
-Essentially, we are witnessing a horrifying war from a first-person perspective and repeatedly experiencing death—almost every episode ends with the death of the cameraman, through whose eyes we see the events unfold.
+Essentially, we are witnessing a horrifying war involving an army of toilets from a first-person perspective and repeatedly experiencing death—almost every episode ends with the death of the cameraman, through whose eyes we see the events unfold.

 In my view, the series is simply a “hype” phenomenon—it carries no artistic or educational value.
 However, if your children are already familiar with these videos, it’s better for parents to form their own opinions about Skibidi Toilet.
 It’s important to try to stay calm and to prohibit such content rationally, without excessive emotion.
 Remember, forbidden fruit is sweet, and your emotional reaction signals to the child that there’s something very intriguing.